|Tetsuo Yamaguchi||Last modified date：2020.01.29|

 Total Priod of education and research career in the foreign country

 I have been working on interfacial and dynamical properties of soft visco-elastic solids, such as adhesion of soft rubber and sliding friction of gels.
-I have been also interested in fracture of network-like materials and mechanical meta-materials.
+I have also been interested in fracture of network-like materials and mechanical meta-materials.

 Research InterestsMembership in Academic Society